Picking the Best Color for Your Tesla: Popular Choices

 I wrote a detailed article about Tesla’s new Quicksilver Metallic color, go check it out!

-Most Durable Tesla Paint Color
+What is the Most Durable Tesla Paint Color?

 All Tesla paint colors are designed to be durable and long-lasting.
 None of the colors are more durable than any of the others because they all have the same clear coat on top of the paint.